Clyde19-z/Pangle_iOS_SDK_Integration_Guideline/3_Rewarded_Video_Ads.md

 Rewarded video is a full-screen video ad.
 Users can get rewards after watching the video.
 At present, the forms of Pangle rewarded video ads can:
 1. Display a Endcard after the video
 2. Display a playable ad after the video
-3. Directly display a playable ad.
+3. Display a playable ad directly.

 ## Precondition
 1. Create an app and reward video ad placement on Pangle platform